Table of Contents

 How to Tell if You’re Losing Muscle vs. Fat

-Pro athletes and bodybuilders use cutting-edge technology like a DEXA scan to regularly assess how training and diet is affecting their body composition.
-While technology like this is incredibly helpful, it’s not all that accessible to the average gym goer.
+Pro athletes and bodybuilders use cutting-edge technology like a DEXA scan to regularly assess how their training and diet

 Track Changes in Strength

-A reliable indicator of whether you are losing fat or muscle over the course of your weight cut is your strength.
+A reliable indicator of whether you are losing fat vs muscle over the course of your weight cut is your strength.
 If you want to build muscle, resistance training (weight lifting) is key.

 If you continue to see improvements in the amount of weight and/or the number of reps you’re able to perform on a given exercise, this means that you are getting stronger.
 This may seem obvious, but tracking this progress is crucial to understanding your body’s trends.